Top 5 features that you should look for in your analytics tool

 Benefits of using an integrated CRO suite

-Better understanding of visitor behaviour: Using an integrated CRO suite helps you get better understanding of your visitor behavior.
-Each feature connects to every phase of the customer journey to give you complete insight into visitor behavior.
-Insights from heatmaps helps you build a hypothesis for A/B testing experiments and results from A/B testing experiments helps you personalize visitor experience.
+Better understanding of visitor behaviour: Using an integrated CRO suite helps you get a better understanding of your visitor behavior.
+Each feature connects to every phase of the customer journey to give you a complete insight into visitor behavior.
+Insights from heatmaps help you build a hypothesis for A/B testing experiments and results from A/B testing experiments help you personalize visitor experience.

 Better return on investment: Using multiple tools for different conversion optimization techniques can also be expensive.
 Just an A/B testing solution alone might cost you a fortune.
 Signing up for two different products for heat map and A/B testing and then integrating them, is downright pointless when you can do both with one integrated suite.
 Therefore, a single tool also means low cost and better ROI.

 2. Know how visitors interact with your website with dynamic heatmaps

 While there are quite a few tools for generating heatmaps, you can only view them in snapshots or with sampled data.
 Heatmaps in snapshots have plenty of limitations.
 It doesn’t track every element on your website.
 On the other hand, dynamic heatmaps help you track all the elements and also provides real-time reports.